 In a large pot over medium heat, add about 3/4 of the berries and mash.

 Add in the remaining berries, sugar, and lemon juice.
 Stirring constantly, bring to a rolling boil.

 With a clean dampened cloth, wipe the rims of the jars, and gently tap the jars to release any air bubbles.

 Place the flat lids on the jars.
-Firmly close caps with screw-on rings.
+Firmly close the caps with screw-on rings.

 Bring to a full boil.
 Cover and continue boiling for 10 more minutes.

-Carefully remove the jars and place them onto a rack to cool completely.
+Carefully remove the jars and place them on a rack to cool completely.

 Once cooled, check for seals: The middle part of the caps should have made a popping sound while cooling and will stay down.
-If any of the jars haven't sealed, you can refrigerate those jars and use them within a month.
-Alternatively, pour the jam in an adequate freezer bag or container and use it within a year.
+If any of the jars haven't sealed, refrigerate those jars and use them within a month.
+Alternatively, pour the jam into a freezer bag or container and use it within a year.